-153. (1) The power to appoint persons to hold or act in the office to which this section applies (including the power principal representatives to transfer from one office to another and to confirm appointments) and to remove persons so appointed from any of Sierra Leone abroad. such office shall vest in the President.

-(2) The offices to which this section applies are the offices of Ambassadors, High Commissioners or other principal representatives of Sierra Leone abroad, the Commanders of the Armed Forces, and the Inspector-General of Police;
+- The power to appoint persons to hold or act in the office to which this section applies (including the power to transfer from one office to another and to confirm appointments) and to remove persons so appointed from any such office shall vest in the President. - 2.
+The offices to which this section applies are the offices of Ambassadors, High Commissioners or other principal representative of Sierra Leone abroad, the Commanders of the Armed Forces and the Inspector-General of Police: